 Using a large sectional in a small living room:

 A couple of years ago, I chose a couch from Article for a client (aka my little brother 😉 ), and I was so very impressed.
 I was a little hesitant about ordering furniture that I couldn’t touch beforehand (they sell exclusively online), but their low delivery price and easy return policy made it a no brainer… and the couch ended up being perfect: the quality, the style, and the price were incredible.
 So I began looking at Article when I was thinking about a new couch for my living room, and was so pleased to find this sectional and to partner with them on this project.
 The Cube is a very generous (both deep and wide) modular sofa, sold either as a three-piece set or piece by piece (ours is two ends, two middles, and one corner to make the giant L… and I do mean giant).
+(Update: the Cube has been retired and has been replaced with the Gaba.)

 Despite its large size, its low profile made it perfect for our walls of windows.
 The previous couch (which was not particularly high-backed) kept bumping into the plantation shutters and forcing them closed.
 The view is straight out to our backyard, and it is one of the best parts of this room – and you know how I feel about all the natural light – so the height of the Cube is absolutely perfect.
 The low profile also helps accentuate the room’s high ceilings and makes it feel so much larger even though much more floor space is actually covered by the sectional.